-- InDesign will show images as a low-res proxy by default.
-This is set in the Preferences, using the following options (which you can edit to suit your needs):
+- InDesign will show images as high resolution by default.
+This is set in Preferences, using the following options (which you can edit to suit your needs):

-- C) Display Raster as Proxy images (low res thumbnails)
+- C) Display Raster as high resolution images

-- D) Display Vector as Proxy images (low res thumbnails)
+- D) Display Vector as high resolution images

 - Be aware of lag when using High Quality mode.